-Total direct costs in the six months ended June 30, 2005 included \$0.4 million of intangible assets amortization expense resulting from the Speltz & Weis LLC acquisition.
-Customer contracts valued at \$1.9 million are being amortized over a weighted-average life of 8.4 months.
+Total direct costs in the nine months ended September 30, 2005 included \$1.1 million of intangible assets amortization expense relating to customer contracts valued at \$1.9 million that were acquired as part of the Speltz &Weis acquisition.

-Selling, general and administrative expenses increased \$5.2 million, or 29.1%, to \$23.0 million in the six months ended June 30, 2005 from \$17.8 million in the six months ended June 30, 2004.
-The increase was due in part to an increase in the average number of non-billable professionals to 134 for the six months ended June 30, 2005 from 105 for the six months ended June 30, 2004 and their related compensation and benefit costs of \$10.4 million in the six months ended June 30, 2005 compared to \$7.9 million in the six months ended June 30, 2004.
+Selling, general and administrative expenses increased \$7.9 million, or 27.6%, to \$36.3 million in the nine months ended September 30, 2005 from \$28.4 million in the nine months ended September 30, 2004.
+The increase was due in part to an increase in the average number of non-billable professionals to 135 for the nine months ended September 30, 2005 from 109 for the nine months ended September 30, 2004 and their related compensation and benefit costs of \$14.9 million in the nine months ended September 30, 2005 compared to \$11.9 million in the nine months ended September 30, 2004.
 We added a number of non-billable professionals during the past year in preparation for, and to continue to support, a public company infrastructure.
-The remaining increase in selling, general and administrative costs in the six months ended June 30, 2005 compared to the same period in the prior year was due to increases in training and recruiting costs, rent and other facility costs, promotion and marketing costs, and new costs associated with being a public company, including Sarbanes-Oxley compliance.
-This increase was partially offset by lower severance charges as compared to the six months ended June 30, 2004, when we recorded \$0.6 million of such charges.
+The remaining increase in selling, general and administrative costs in the nine months ended September 30, 2005 compared to the same period in the prior year was due to increases in recruiting costs, promotion and marketing costs, rent and other facility costs, charitable contributions, and new costs associated with being a public company, including Sarbanes-Oxley compliance.
+Additionally, during the third quarter of 2005 in connection with a previously proposed secondary offering that was withdrawn, we incurred costs totaling \$0.4 million after tax, or \$0.02 per diluted share.
+These costs were expensed in the period incurred because we did not issue securities in the withdrawn proposed offering.
+These increases were partially offset by lower severance charges as compared to the nine months ended September 30, 2004, when we recorded \$1.8 million of such charges.
 We expect operating expenses will increase in the future in response to ongoing growth in our business activity.
-In addition, we expect to incur approximately \$1.0 million in expenses during the third quarter of 2005 in connection with hosting two client development-oriented conferences.

-Stock-based compensation expense totaled \$0.9 million for the six months ended June 30, 2005 due to the granting of restricted stock awards to our non-billable professionals.
+Stock-based compensation expense increased to \$1.4 million for the nine months ended September 30, 2005 from \$0.1 million for the same period last year due to the granting of restricted stock awards to our non-billable professionals.
 On October 12, 2004, immediately prior to our initial public offering, we granted to our non-billable professionals a total of 278,200 shares of restricted common stock with an aggregate fair market value of \$4.3 million.
-During the first six months of 2005, we granted to our non-billable professionals an additional 109,800 shares of restricted common stock with an aggregate fair market value of \$2.3 million.
+During the first nine months of 2005, we granted to our non-billable professionals an additional 121,100 shares of restricted common stock with an aggregate fair market value of \$2.6 million.

-Depreciation expense increased \$0.8 million, or 72.7%, to \$1.9 million in the six months ended June 30, 2005 from \$1.1 million in the six months ended June 30, 2004 as computers, network equipment, furniture and fixtures, and leasehold improvements were added to support our increase in employees.
-In the six months ended June 30, 2005, we recognized \$0.1 million of intangible assets amortization.
+Depreciation expense increased \$1.4 million, or 82.4%, to \$3.1 million in the nine months ended September 30, 2005 from \$1.7 million in the nine months ended September 30, 2004 as computers, network equipment, furniture and fixtures, and leasehold improvements were added to support our increase in employees.
+In the nine months ended September 30, 2005, we recognized \$0.2 million of intangible assets amortization.
 In conjunction with the Speltz & Weis LLC acquisition, we recorded \$0.7 million of intangible assets representing customer relationships, which is being amortized over a weighted-average life of 15.1 months.
+Also included in amortization expense in the nine months ended September 30, 2005 is a \$0.6 million charge relating to the write off of a portion of the intangible assets relating to a Speltz & Weis LLC customer contract, as described in "Subsequent Event" below.